telerik/xaml-docs/controls/raddocking/how-to/add-menu-items-to-the-radpanes-menu.md

 ## Customizing RadPane's Menu

-In order to add custom commands to the __RadPane's__ menu, you should perform the following steps:
+To add custom commands to the __RadPane's__ menu, you should perform the following steps:

 1. You can create a custom class CustomRadDockingCommands.
-Inside you can create a singleton property of type __Telerik.Windows.Controls.RoutedUICommand__. __Example 1__ demonstrates how you can do that.
+Inside, you can create a singleton property of type __Telerik.Windows.Controls.RoutedUICommand__. __Example 1__ demonstrates how you can do that.

 	#### __[C#] Example 1: Create Singleton command property__
 	{{region cs-raddocking-how-to-add-menu-items-to-the-radpanes-menu_0}}
 		public class CustomRadDockingCommands
 		{
-			public static class RadDockingCommands
-			{
 			private static RoutedUICommand closeAllPanesButThisCommand;
 			public static RoutedUICommand CloseAllPanesButThisCommand
 			{
 				get
 				{
 					if (closeAllPanesButThisCommand == null)
 					{
 						closeAllPanesButThisCommand = new RoutedUICommand("Close all panes but this!", "CloseAllPanesButThisCommand", typeof(RadDockingCommands));
 					}
 					return closeAllPanesButThisCommand;
-					}
 				}
 			}
 		}
 	{{endregion}}